kyverno/website/content/en/docs/writing-policies/verify-images/_index.md

 `imageVerifyCacheMaxSize`: Maximum number of keys that can be stored in the TTL cache.
 Keys are a combination of policy elements along with the image reference.
 Default is `1000`. `0` sets the value to default.
 `imageVerifyCacheTTLDuration`: Maximum TTL value for a cache expressed as duration.
 Default is `60m`. `0` sets the value to default.

-The cache is enabled by default and significantly helps with execution time of verify image policiess by making not accessing remote repository on every verification attempt.
+The cache is enabled by default and significantly helps with execution time of verify image policies by making not accessing remote repository on every verification attempt.
 It should be noted that any change to the image/signature in the remote repository will not be reflected till the cache entry expires.